sdementen/piecash/README.rst

   python 3.
 - XML parsing/reading of XML GnuCash files if you prefer python over XML/XLST manipulations.

+piecash test suite runs successfully on Windows and Linux on the three supported SQL backends (sqlite3, Postgres and MySQL). piecash has also been successfully run on Android (sqlite3 backend) thanks to Kivy buildozer and python-for-android.

 It allows you to:

 - open existing GnuCash documents and access all objects within